-Brockwell's achievements in sport are recognised locally in the Active Chesterfield Awards and Derbyshire Awards.
+Brockwell's achievements in sport are recognised locally in the Active Chesterfield Awards and Derbyshire Awards (Winners 2019, 2018, 2017).
 We have also been recognised nationally through the Youth Sport Trust as Outstanding Primary School 2017.
-This is due to the high percentage of children engaging in tournaments and clubs and the quality of sport and activity in lesson time.
-With new sports for all including Boccia, Cheerleading, Fencing, Yoga, New Age Kurling and Quidditch, all children can get involved and develop active, healthy habits.
+This is due to the high percentage of children engaging in tournaments, festivals and clubs and the quality and range of physical activity in lesson time.
+With new sports for all including Boccia, Cheerleading, Fencing, Yoga, Dance, New Age Kurling and Quidditch, all children can get involved and develop active, healthy habits.
+We aim to give EVERY child the physical literacy, emotional and thinking skills to achieve in P.E., Sport and Life.

-Through our Hearts, Hands & Heads curriculum, we seek to encourage children to manage and control their bodies with increasing skill and confidence.
-Children will be encouraged to use their imagination and initiative to solve problems.
+Through our Real PE, a child-centered approach, we seek to encourage children to manage and control their bodies with increasing skill and confidence.
+Children will be encouraged to use their social and personal skills to solve problems.
 They will be able to cooperate with, interrelate with and challenge each other to increasingly difficult tasks and satisfy their need for adventure, fun and success.
 They will refine their skills to become more responsible for their actions, become more independent and to be resourceful.
 School provides carefully planned activities in gymnastics, games, dance, athletics, outdoor and adventurous activities and swimming for all children.

-We have strong links with the School Sports Partnership.
+We have strong links with the School Sports Partnership and local clubs such as the CLTA, Chesterfield Hockey, Athletics and Golf.